Influenza (also known as the flu) is a contagious respiratory illness caused by flu viruses. Symptoms can range from mild to severe illness.

 Influenza is different from a cold.
 The virus usually comes on suddenly and symptoms may include fever/chills, cough, sore throat, runny or stuffy nose, muscle or body aches, headaches, and/or fatigue.

 Most cases of influenza get better with self-care and without medical treatment.
-If you suspect you have influenza, stay at home and away from others until you have been fever-free for 24 hours (i.e. self-isolate).
+If you suspect you have influenza, stay at home, and as best as possible, stay away from others until you have been fever-free for 24 hours.
+SHS providers sometimes refer to this as self-isolate.
 This is an important prevention strategy to avoid the spread of influenza.

 Self-care options include: